* Draft guidelines seek to improve lending practices

 * RBC mortgage head says competitive pressures prompt low rates

 OTTAWA, March 19 (Reuters) - Canada’s banking regulator wants lenders to be more t ransparent about their mortgage businesses as it seeks to m inimize the risk to the economy from record-high levels of household debt.

-Draft guidelines from the regulator released on Monday called for increased disclosure by banks o n their exposure to certain mortgage products and markets, enhanced risk-management practices and treating home equity lines of credit (HELOCs) the same way as mortgages.
+Draft guidelines from the regulator released on Monday called for increased disclosure by banks o f their exposure to certain mortgage products and markets, and enhanced risk-management practices.
+It also demanded that banks treat home equity lines of credit (HELOCs) the same way as mortgages.

 The Office of the Superintendent of Financial Institutions has been reviewing bank’s residential mortgage portfolios for over a year and the draft guidelines reflect some of its findings.